Erling Haaland in the Champions League: Scoring record, opponents, how he compares to Ronaldo, Messi, Mbappé

 Which clubs has Haaland scored against?

-• Haaland has faced 12 different teams in the Champions League and scored against ten of them – only Ajax and Manchester City successfully kept him out back when he was at Dortmund.
-Eight of his goals have come against Belgium opposition while Sevilla alone have shipped six in three outings.
+• Haaland has faced 13 different teams in the Champions League and scored against 11 of them – only Ajax and Manchester City successfully kept him out back when he was at Dortmund.
+Eight of his goals have come against Belgian opposition while Sevilla alone have shipped six in three outings.

 |Opponents by club